alexandreday/fast_density_clustering/README.md

 # Fast density clustering
-Clustering for 2 dimensional data using local densities to a construct a directed graph.
+Clustering for two dimensional data using kernel density maps to a construct a density graph.
 Example for gaussian mixtures is given.
+The algorithm solves multiscale problems (multiple variances and population sizes) and works for non-convex structures.
+It uses cross-validation and is regularized by a two main global parameters : a neighborhood size and a noise threshold measure.
+The later detects spurious cluster centers.
+The underlying code is based on fast kd-trees nearest-neighbor searches
-The codes runs for large datasets (N > 10000) and is based on kd-trees.
+O(nlog n) and hash tables (O(1) insertion and item search).
+The codes runs for large datasets (for N=10000, run time is 2-3 seconds).
 More coming soon ...